mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

     in context: QueryContext,
     with continuation: QueryContinuation<Void>
   ) async throws {
-    // Optimistically update the user relationships, and reste them to the
+    // Optimistically update the user relationships, and reset them to the
     // default state if the mutation fails. do {
       updateRelationships(
+        for: arguments.userId,
         to: .friendRequestSent,
-        userId: arguments.userId,
         in: context
       )
       try await sendFriendRequest(userId: arguments.userId)
     } catch {
       updateRelationships(
+        for: arguments.userId,
         to: .notFriends,
-        userId: arguments.userId,
         in: context
       )
       throw error